Alasdair Macintosh Geddes: Writing

 In 1975, Geddes became chairman of the first editorial board of the Journal of Antimicrobial Chemotherapy.
 In the same year, he co-edited the best-seller Control of Hospital Infection, later known as Ayliffe's Control of Healthcare-Associated Infection: A Practical Handbook.
 In 1976 L. P. Garrod stated in his review of the book that it made much "of how to cope with a suspected case of smallpox.
 As the WHO claims that this disease is on the verge of extinction, even in Bangladesh, may future editions safely omit this?"
 Throughout his career, Geddes authored almost 200 scientific publications covering a wide range of infectious disease topics.

 Antibiotics

 Geddes' early research included work on drug discovery and studies on the use of cephaloridine.
 Pertaining to trials of what became known as Augmentin, a combination of amoxicillin and clavulanic acid, he later recalled that "getting the right dose of amoxicillin proved important for efficacy and getting the right dose of clavulanic acid was key to tolerability".
 In 1977, he published on the efficacies of cephamycins, including their parenteral administration, dosages and penetrations through normal and inflamed blood–brain barrier.
-He made comparisons of clindamycin with lincomycin against H. influenzae in vitro, and later demonstrated that clindamycin was active against Coxiella burnetti, the cause of Q fever.
+He made comparisons of clindamycin with lincomycin against Haemophilus influenzae in vitro, and later demonstrated that clindamycin was active against Coxiella burnetti, the cause of Q fever.
 Other research included studies on the antiviral aciclovir.